getnikola/plugins/v7/planetoid/README.md

 If you run ``nikola build`` for the first time you need to actually issue the command three times until the planet is build.

-There is a special theme for the planets called `site-planetoid`.
-To use this set `THEME` in your ``conf.py`` to ``'site-planetoid'``.
+There is a special theme for the planets called `planetoid`.
+To use this, run `nikola install_theme planetoid` and set `THEME` in your `conf.py` to `'planetoid'`.
 This is special in the case that it redirects users to the original URL of the post when they try to open a post.